How to serve a Statutory Demand

 To instruct a process servers to serve a Statutory Demand you can post us the papers for service together with a further copy so we can exhibit this to our certificate of service.
 Alternatively, you could scan and email us a signed copy of the demand to serve.
 We can also arrange for collection of the demand from you but a collection fee would apply.

-Choose P & B Collection Services and you are choosing an established and experienced process serving firm which you may rely on.
+Choose PB Process Servers UK and you are choosing an established and experienced process serving firm which you may rely on.
 That's why we are used regularly by many top UK law firms.

 To instruct a Process Server: -